|

 Picnic on tables overlooking a scenic lake and woods.

 Hike and Bike 17+ miles of multi-skill level trails through rocky, hilly woods, terraces, bottomlands and creeks.
 Great for bird-watching!
-Trail Map and Rules
+Nature Trail Map

 Horse Trails!
 Bring your own horse and ride 10 miles of scenic trail with creek crossing.
 These trails are separate from the hiking and biking trails.
 Horse Trail Head parking is on Lake Clark Rd., not Mt.
 Vernon Rd.
 Print directional map for location.